Manvi07/academic-kickstart/content/authors/admin/_index.md

   link: files/cv.pdf

 ---
 I am a Software Engineer at <a href="https://www.adobe.com/" target="_blank">Adobe Systems India</a>.
-I am a part of, what now everyone knows as, the [Firefly](http://firefly.adobe.com/) team.
+I am a part of the [Firefly & GenAI](http://firefly.adobe.com/) team.
 I have completed my Bachelor in Technology (B.Tech.) in <i>Computer Science and Engineering</i> from the <a href = "http://iitmandi.ac.in/" target=_blank> Indian Institute of Technology (IIT) Mandi </a> with my winter-semester 2019-2020 from <a href="https://www.rwth-aachen.de/" target=_blank> RWTH Aachen University Germany </a>. <!-- , where I got a chance to indulge in Masters-level courses & research projects.-->

 At Adobe, we work on the in-house Machine Learning Platform, <a href="https://www.adobe.com/in/sensei.html" target=_blank> Sensei</a>.
 Here, we combine the power of Cloud Technology and the ease of use of a platform to make it easier for researchers to focus on their ML research.
 More challenges kick in when handling the huge scale of requests, varied resource requirements and optimisations.